perfect-less/Simulter-HPC/README.md

 # Simulter-HPC
-Repositories for all of my Scripts which needs to run in HPC
+Repositories for Scripts needed to run in HPC

+Data are not here, cause the size are quite large and hence still remains in the HPC.